 Faux/vegan leather: “Vegan leather is often made from polyurethane, a polymer,” says Richardson from ASR Design Studio.
 “It can also be made from materials such as pineapple leaves, cork, apple peels, other fruit waste, and recycled plastic.”

 Within these categories, there are three types of leather based on different dying and treatment processes.

 Aniline leather: Also called “naked leather,” it has the most natural-looking aesthetic, but since it’s not coated with any polymers or pigments, it has a tendency to stain easily.

-Semi-aniline leather: This kind of leather has a treated surface that makes it more resilient against wear and tear, but not as much natural texture shows through.
+Semi-aniline leather: This kind of leather has a treated surface that makes it more resilient against wear and tear, but not as much of the natural texture shows through.

-Protected pigmented: This type of leather is the most durable and commonly used type (including in car upholstery), but because of how it’s treated, it does not have the unique aesthetic that aniline leather does.
+Protected pigmented: This type of leather is the most durable and commonly used type (it's also used for car upholstery), but because of how it’s treated, it does not have the unique aesthetic quality of aniline leather.

-For a top-quality leather sofa —or any type of sofa, for that matter — look for one with a solid kiln-dried wood frame.
-The process of kiln drying removes moisture, meaning the wood won’t warp or crack over time.
-Plywood and particleboard are commonly used, but not as durable.
+For a top-quality leather sofa—or any type of sofa, for that matter—look for one with a solid kiln-dried wood frame.
+The process of kiln drying removes moisture so the wood won’t warp or crack over time.
+Plywood and particleboard are commonly used for frames, but those materials may not be as durable.

-Look for a leather sofa with cushions that are stuffed with materials that offer a balance of plushness and support.
-This can include springs or high-density foam with an outer layer of soft fibers or down feathers.
+Look for a leather sofa with cushions that are stuffed with materials that offer a balance of plushness and support, such as springs or high-density foam with an outer layer of soft fibers or down feathers.